KomodoPlatform/developer-docs/docs/basic-docs/start-here/learning-launchpad/learning-path-outline.md

 ---------------

-At this point, the developer is likely familiar with common blockchain addresses.
+At this point, the developer is familiar with common blockchain addresses.

 However, Antara requires the user to manage additional addresses for Antara-based currency.
 The passphrase for these addresses can all be the same, but the public address will not be.

-These addresses keep funds separate between difficult modules on a Smart Chain, and assist in maintaining token scarcity, among other uses.
+These addresses keep funds separate between different modules on a Smart Chain, and assist in maintaining token scarcity, among other uses.

 [<b>Understanding Antara Addresses</b>](../../../basic-docs/antara/antara-tutorials/understanding-antara-addresses.html)